MaciejPyra/programming-portfolio-website/README.md

 <a name="desc"></a>
-## How the site is built and puslished?
+## How the site is built and published?

 <a name="desc1"></a>
 ### Building the site